Ferahijazi/Ferahijazi.github.io/_posts/2022-04-12-Vinyl_Cutting.markdown

 * Choose the right temperature for your material, use google to help and for the timing choose 20 seconds
 * place your fabric and on top of it the thermal vinyl sticker between the baking sheets
 * Press play
-* lift the handle down when it beeps
+* Lift the handle down when it beeps
-* lift it back up after 20 minutes are done!
+* Lift it back up after 20 minutes are done!
 * and it's ready!

 ![]({{ site.baseurl }}/images/ironed_thermal_vinyl.jpeg)